Ahmedshsyaja/Automated-Pocket-Option-Trading/README.md

 ## Feedback

-If you have any feedback or suggestions, please reach out by raising an issue in the repository or contacting me directly.
+If you have any feedback or suggestions, please reach out by raising an issue in the repository or contacting me directly My Email : ahmedshayan1112@gmail.com .

 ---